ekrose/drrank/README.md

 |         5 | 0.534998 | 0.0136503 | Amy         |

-While **DRrank** provides the functionality to account for any variance-stabilizing transformations, using one is not strictly necessary. **DRrank** can also accomodate cases where the $\hat{\theta}_i$ directly capture untransformed estimates of the relevant latent attribute.
+While **DRrank** provides the functionality to account for any variance-stabilizing transformation, using one is not strictly necessary. **DRrank** can also accomodate cases where the $\hat{\theta}_i$ directly capture untransformed estimates of the relevant latent attribute.

 ### 2. Estimating the prior